wp-plugins/ewww-image-optimizer/readme.txt

 * option to scan Media Library folders for current/previous month during scheduled optimization (already on roadmap)
 * If you would like to help translate this plugin in your language, get started here: http://translate.ewww.io/projects/ewww-image-optimizer/

+= 2.2.2 =
+* fixed: previous fix for deleting webp images was not working properly

 = 2.2.1 =
 * fixed: infinite loop on hosts where set_time_limit does not work